-The magical National Seashore and its remodeled visitor’s center, as well as a number of other wildlife sanctuaries, feature miles of walking and biking trails and unfettered strolls along the beach.
-And it’s easy to find suitable accommodations, whether it be on the ocean or bay side of The Cape, a swanky hotel in Chatham or a cottage in the dunes in Wellfleet.
+The National Seashore and its remodeled visitor’s center, as well as a number of wildlife sanctuaries, feature miles of walking and biking trails and unfettered strolls along the beach.
+And it’s easy to find suitable accommodations, whether it is on the ocean or bay side of The Cape, a posh hotel in Chatham or a weathered cottage in the dunes in Wellfleet.

 Thanks to Golfing Magazine’s comprehensive Course Play Stimulus Program, our subscribers can try out a number of courses on Cape Cod.
 Check out the details of this can’t miss offer in this issue.
 Call 860-563-1633, or visit www.FreeGolf.net to sign up.

 Here are some of the best courses to test on your autumn Cape Cod road trip.